 You’ve found my blog, read a post or two, and now you’re wondering, “Who is this lady?
 What is she about?
-Will I like the cut of her jib?”
 Let’s get you some answers.

-Help you figure out how to manage your money.
-And how to make your money work for you, rather than the other way around.
+1) Help people learn how to money.
 So many of us feel controlled by money, and that’s a frustrating feeling.
-It usually leads to throwing our hands up and saying, “well, there’s nothing I can do about this mess!
-Might as well give up.”
+It makes us throw up our hands and say, “Well, there’s nothing I can do about this mess!
+Might as well give up!”

-Most of us don’t necessarily the life we want, we live the life we can afford.
-Money shouldn’t hold you back, it should support what matters to you most, whether it’s feeding your family, moving out of your parent’s place, or taking that two-week trip to Costa Rica you’ve always dreamed about.
-The problem is, all of that sounds like a pipe dream to most people because the financial system is so damn confusing and intimidating.
-I LOVE demystifying it for people, and that’s also why I created this blog.
+Money shouldn’t hold you back, it should support what matters to you most, whether it’s feeding your family, moving out of your parent’s place, or taking that bucket list trip to Costa Rica.
+But all of that sounds like a pipe dream to most people because money is so damn confusing and intimidating.
+My passion?
+Demystifying personal finance for people.

-Be myself: I’m lucky.
-I get to write about interesting topics for big media outlets, and it took a while to get to this point in my career, but it’s awesome.
-However, I also wanted a place to call my own.
-I wanted a place where I could share a more personal side of my writing and my life, whether it’s through personal essays, travel roundups, or even the occasional rant.
-I think every writer should have her own personal blog (which is why I wrote this primer on how to start one), and thewildwong.com is mine.
+3) Have my own (online) home.
+I’m lucky, I get to write about interesting topics for big media outlets, and believe me, it took a while to get to this point in my career.
+It’s awesome.
+However, I also want a place where I could share a more personal side of my writing and my life, whether it’s through personal essays, travel roundups, or even the occasional rant.
+I think every writer should have her own personal blog, and this is mine.

 Who Am I, Though?

 I write about human behavior, personal finance, and productivity for places like the New York Times, New York magazine, Lifehacker, Glamour, and a handful of other places.
-I graduated college with a degree in English and went on to become a technical writer in my hometown of Houston, Texas (God I miss Shipley’s donuts).
-Unlike some professionals who switch careers, I actually really liked my job.
-It paid well, it was challenging, and my coworkers were fun!
-However, I knew I wanted something different.
-So to the horror of my family, I left my high paying technical writing job to move to Los Angeles and become a freelance writer.
+To the horror of my family, I left my high paying technical writing job in Houston to move to Los Angeles and become a freelance writer.

-When I got here, I briefly wrote for television and co-wrote a series for Fox Digital that won a handful of awards at LA Webfest.
-I then went on to write and produce videos for MSN Living, where my editor and I won an award from the Society of Professional Journalists.
-From there, my career has been a constant pursuit of figuring out how to get paid for writing about topics I enjoy.
-If you want to make money writing, I’ve found that it comes down to three things: writing for the job you want, negotiating like a boss, and thinking of yourself as a business, not just a standard freelancer.
+When I got here, I briefly wrote for television and co-wrote a web series for Fox Digital.
+I went on to write and produce videos for MSN, where my editor and I won an award from the Society of Professional Journalists.
+My career has been a constant pursuit of figuring out how to get paid for writing about topics I enjoy.
 Recently, I wrote a book, Get Money, with Hachette Book Groups.
 It’ll hit shelves in March of 2018.

-Want more?
+Want to learn more?
 You can learn more about me at my professional website (for clients and such), www.kristinwong.com.

 First, bookmark these posts, which I think you’ll find interesting.